microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 Since we haven’t defined the logic for SetImage yet, we can comment out that line.

 1. Comment out `SetImage`
-1. Add to your imports:
+1. Add to your imports, in the `MainPage.xaml.cs` :

 ```c#
 using Windows.Storage.Pickers;